freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 "Temporary failure resolving"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Transient network issues may cause an installation to fail.
-To work around this, verify that you have a working Internet connection, and re-run the ``securedrop-admin --apply`` command.
+To work around this, verify that you have a working Internet connection, and re-run the ``sdw-admin --apply`` command.

 Uninstalling SecureDrop Workstation
 -----------------------------------